ulrikstrid/ligo/gitlab-pages/docs/language-basics/functions.md

 title: Functions
 ---

-Writing code is fun, as long as it doesn't get out of hand.
-To make sure our code stays put, and doesn't turn into spaghetti, we can group certain logic into functions.
+Writing code is fun as long as it doesn't get out of hand.
+To make sure our code doesn't turn into spaghetti we can group some logic into functions.

 ## Instruction blocks

-With `block`(s) you can wrap up *instructions* and *expressions* into an isolated scope.
+With `block`(s) you can wrap *instructions* and *expressions* into an isolated scope.
-Each `block` needs to include at least one `instruction`, or at least a *placeholder* instruction called `skip`.
+Each `block` needs to include at least one `instruction`, or a *placeholder* instruction called `skip`.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->